planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Aid

 This is for life-and-death situations well beyond the ordinary stitching of flesh wounds.
 This only works on the Staggered or Fallen; those with less severe injuries recover with less drama.
-Recover Checks Concept vs. current (0 or negative) Mettle, treating it as positive for this purpose.
+Recover Checks CONCEPT vs. current (0 or negative) Mettle, treating it as positive for this purpose.
 Success stabilizes the patient for the time being, and any Edge heals that much negative Mettle.
 Failure means the patient was too far gone to save, try not to blame yourself.

-**Check:** Concept vs. current Mettle.
+**Check:** CONCEPT vs. current Mettle.

 {: .outcomes }